What are emitters?

 Can I connect 1/4” tubing line directly to a faucet without having to run a mainline?

 Yes, with a hose by 1/4” barb fitting (H14BSFW) or hose by 1/4” compression fitting (H14BSFW).
 Remember that 1/4” tubing is meant for short distances and small flows.
+It can carry 30 GPH max and should not be run beyond 30 feet max.

 What is the life expectancy of 1/4” tubing?